-“The Exhibition of the Collection of Sugino Costume Museum 2018” is a thematic exhibition that displays garments which fit different themes on each floor of the museum.
+“The Exhibition of the Collection of Sugino Costume Museum: The Spring Semester 2019” is a thematic exhibition that displays garments which fit different themes on each floor of the museum.

 The third floor, aiming at “visual fashion history,” exhibits late-19th-century female western clothes on paper mannequins, which were used upon the opening of the museum.
 Also exhibited are Japanese traditional Juni-Hitoe (twelve-layered ceremonial kimono), military officers’ clothes, and folk costumes of the Ainu.